Find out if your charity or social enterprise’s proposal to raise money meets the conditions of SITR and how to apply.

 - must be made in cash, in a single or several payments

-Any interest you pay on the loan mustn’t be more than a reasonable commercial interest rate and the capital can’t be repaid during the qualifying period.
+Any interest you pay on the loan must not be more than a reasonable commercial interest rate and the capital cannot be repaid during the qualifying period.

 How to use the investment